iterative/ldb-resources/documentation/Command-summary.md

 Since datasets are just collections, LDB can modify them without moving the underlying data objects.
 To examine the physical data objects or annotations in dataset, it must be partially or fully instantiated (see `INSTANTIATE` below).

-LDB datasets support names with [a-Z0-9-\_] ANSI characters.
-LDB commands require dataset names to carry a mandatory `ds:` prefix, and alows for optional `.v[0-9]*` postfix that denotes a dataset version number.
+LDB datasets support names with `[A-Za-z0-9_-]` ANSI characters.
+LDB commands require dataset names to carry a mandatory `ds:` prefix, and allows for optional `.v[0-9]*` postfix that denotes a dataset version number.

 ## LDB object identifiers